The Benefits Of Sex Addiction Therapy

 Learn from mistakes

-Recovery from any dependency can be long-term and challenging.
+Recovery from any addiction can be long-term and challenging.
 Treat yourself with kindness when you make mistakes and learn from the experience.
 Reward yourself when you meet milestones and remind yourself that you’re doing your best.

 Join a support group

-Groups and programs such as Sex Addicts Anonymous provide supportive, non-judgmental spaces to discuss addictive behavior with other people working to overcome sex addition.
+Groups and programs such as Sex Addicts Anonymous provide supportive, non-judgmental spaces to discuss addictive behavior with other people working to overcome sex addiction.
 Though it can be difficult to stop engaging in certain sexual behaviors, group therapy can help you feel less alone.

 Getty/PeopleImages